 Myofascial Balancing (MFB)

-Currently, Richard is focusing on mentoring as a way of sharing his knowledge.
+Currently, Richard is teaching a handful of 1-day classes per year, as well as focusing on mentoring as a way of sharing his knowledge.

 For individuals or small groups, mentoring is a great way to get right to your questions.
 Keep the learning efficient and focused on your key interests, then weave your learning directly into your practice.
 All the while, having Richard as an on-going support.